emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 ]

 == The goal of this chapter
+#slide[
   - You handle exceptions and errors that occur during program execution to establish an orderly program flow in exceptional situations.
   - You define your own exception classes adapted to the needs of your specific application.
+]

 = Exception Handling
 == Introductory Example